Survey Experts Can Help with Your Campus Climate Survey

 - Decades of experience working in higher education

-SoundRocket’s instruments have been developed by campus climate (DEI and sexual misconduct) researchers and professionals, and optimized by survey science experts.
+SoundRocket’s instruments have been developed by campus climate (DEI and sexual misconduct) researchers and professionals in higher ed, and optimized by survey science experts.
 We have experience fielding surveys at the behest of the Department of Justice and in compliance with statutes in multiple states.

 - Rigorously tested and ready to go